The School for Good and Evil: Conception

 When Soman Chainani was younger, he did not have access to cable, the Internet, or video games; he only had a TV and VHS tapes of Walt Disney Animation Studios's films, many of which were based on classic fairy tales.
 At university, the difference between the original stories and Disney's versions captivated him when he took a class about the history of fairy tales.

 Chainani first began working on The School for Good and Evil in June 2010.
 Revisions, retellings, and mash-ups of fairy tales had gained popularity at the time.
 Works often included several cliches that had heavily influenced the portrayals Good and Evil, Boys and Girls, and Old and Young, as well as tropes that recurred in the portrayal of antagonists.
-Chainani, however, he had wanted to focus on something more primal: a brand-new fairy tale that was "just as unleashed and unhinged" as the older tales that would redevelop the fairy tale genre while acknowledging its past—he aimed to dispel these stereotypes and deliver an original tale devoid of cliches by creating his own series.
+Chainani, however, wanted to focus on something more primal: a brand-new fairy tale that was "just as unleashed and unhinged" as the older tales.
+Moreover, it would redevelop the fairy tale genre while acknowledging its past.
+In this way, by creating his own series, he aimed to dispel the commonly held stereotypes and deliver an original tale devoid of cliches.

 Chainani initially planned the series as three trilogies: The School Years, The Camelot Years, and The New Class.

 Publication

 When he first began working on The School for Good and Evil, Chainani expected it to become a treatment for a screenplay he could sell.
 He later realized, however, that "it had to be novels".
-Producer Jane Startz, who Chainani worked with on an adaptation of The Pushcart War, agreed with this sentiment, quashing any doubt Chainani had.
+Producer Jane Startz, who Chainani worked with on an adaptation of The Pushcart War, agreed with this sentiment, squashing any doubt Chainani had.
 Startz negotiated the deal for the trilogy with publishing company HarperCollins after that.
 According to its editorial director—Phoebe Yeh—she "knew in [her] gut that [the company] were going to have a winner" from the novel's first sentence, being "blown away" by the originality, premise, characters, lore, and language.
 Yeh's enjoyment encouraged her to acquire the trilogy from Startz.

 The School for Good and Evil was first published on May 14, 2013, in a 150,000-copy printing.
 In the United Kingdom, it was released on June 6 of the same year.
 The second novel, A World Without Princes, was published on April 15, 2014, while the third, The Last Ever After, was published a year later on July 21.
 This was followed by the release of the fourth and fifth books—Quests for Glory and A Crystal of Time—on September 19, 2017, and March 5, 2019, respectively.
 HarperCollins published final novel, One True King, on June 2, 2020.